01nstagram/Clear-Account/README.md

-Here’s a polished and visually appealing version of your README for the **Clear Account** tool in English:

----

 # Clear Account - Discord Account Cleaner 🚀

 **Clear Account** is a powerful tool designed to create **completely new and history-free Discord accounts**.
 Perfect for those who want a fresh start on Discord, free from bans, restrictions, or unwanted traces.
 Ideal for privacy, rejoining communities, or simply resetting your Discord experience.